Silicon42/Ellipse-Recognition/README.md

 * add configuration hashing for auto-rebuild support (low priority)
 * add a second debug kernel compile list so they aren't all mixed together in the same list
-* (WIP)make the boilerplate fully data driven so that recompilation of the C portion only happens for serious changes to how the program launches/outputs data, also would get rid of all the "unused variable" warnings
 * arc_segments needs to be partially rewritten to avoid thread divergence
 * everything needs to be gone over with a fine tooth comb because I'm a dummy and forgot the importance of using group shared memory when possible
-* (WIP)add support for re-using arguments for write_only parameters (colored_retrace_starts.cl)
 * add support for non-image type kernel arguments (serial_reduce/_lines.cl)
 * convert more cl types to debug friendly analogues
 * remove dead code